awsdocs/aws-doc-sdk-examples/cpp/README.md

 - To propose a new code example for the AWS documentation team to consider producing, create a new request.
 The team is looking to produce code examples that cover broader scenarios and use cases, versus simple code snippets that cover only individual API calls.
-For instructions, see the ìProposing new code examplesî section in the `Readme on GitHub <https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/README.rst>`_.
+For instructions, see the ‚ÄúProposing new code examples‚Äù section in the `Readme on GitHub <https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/README.rst>`_.

 Copyright and License
 =============

-All content in this repository, unless otherwise stated, is Copyright © Amazon Web Services, Inc. or its affiliates.
+All content in this repository, unless otherwise stated, is Copyright ¬© Amazon Web Services, Inc. or its affiliates.
 All rights reserved.

 Except where otherwise noted, all examples in this collection are licensed under the `Apache license, version 2.0 <https://www.apache.org/licenses/LICENSE-2.0>`_ (the "License").
 The full